Skip to main content

 Urban Tech Republic: Project sketch reuse of the former airport Berlin Tegel

-Of course, not only plans are being made in Berlin.
-Many things are already under construction or are being implemented.
+Of course, it’s not all about planning in Berlin.
+Much is already being put into practice.
 One example is the Urban Tech Republic.
-The research and industrial park, which is being built on the site of the former Tegel Airport, meets the challenges of growing metropolises through resource-saving use of energy and materials, climate-friendly mobility, and networked and data-driven control of the infrastructure.
-In the planned neighbouring residential quarters, climate-neutral building and living together will be tried out right away.
-You can get an insight into the planning at the info point in the former canteen of the administration building.
+The research and industrial park, which is being built on the site of the former Tegel Airport, tackles the challenges facing growing cities through the resource-efficient use of energy and materials, climate-friendly mobility, and networked, data-driven infrastructure management.
+In the planned, neighbouring residential districts, climate-neutral construction and coexistence are being trialled right away.
+You can get an insight into the planning at the information point in the former canteen of the administration building.

 Siemensstadt 2.0

 Another exciting new urban quarter is Siemensstadt².
-Where Siemens first established industry in 1897, an open campus of the future is now being created.
-By 2030, a digital and sustainable urban quarter is to be created here in Spandau, where people will live, research and work.
-Various tour providers offer guided tours of the area.
-By the way: the neighbouring ring settlement Siemensstadt (Ringsiedlung Siemensstadt) is one of six Berlin modernist settlements to be listed as a World Heritage Site.
+Where Siemens first established industry back in 1897, an open campus of the future is now taking shape.
+By 2030, a digital urban quarter is set to emerge here in Spandau, where people will live, research and work.
+Various tour operators offer guided tours of the site.
+By the way: the neighbouring Siemensstadt ring settlement is one of six Berlin modernist housing estates listed as a UNESCO World Heritage Site.

 Vision of the Tempelhof Airport Tower Berlin

-The future also meets the past at Tempelhof Airport.
-Today, the building complexes and hangars of the former airport building are used for events and exhibitions, for study and research.
-At the same time, new concepts of urban coexistence are being tried out.
-A history gallery with a 360° view is also being built on the roof.
-On the expanses of the field, kitesurfers meet grazing sheep, skylarks and amateur gardeners.
+At Tempelhof Airport, too, the future meets the past.
+Today, events and exhibitions take place in the building complexes and hangars of the former airport, and the site is now a hub for study and research.
+At the same time, new concepts of urban coexistence are being trialled.
+In the THF Tower itself, you’ll find an exhibition with a history gallery, and from the roof you have a 360° view of the neighbourhood.
+Combine your visit with a trip to Tempelhofer Feld: here, kitesurfers meet grazing sheep, skylarks and amateur gardeners.

 EUREF-Campus